YuiAfterDark/Takana-no-Hana/README.md

 + (Line Style) Added support for the new watch button.
 - Fixed many visual bugs caused by using a non-default list style.
 - Fixed¹ menus opening while mouse isn't hovering over them.
-- Fixed header items being sized differently to header background.
 - Fixed cursor not working for logged out users.
 - Fixed some overlap on sort-by dropdown.
-- Fixed user menu layering underneath sort menu.
 - Fixed footer width issue on Microsoft Edge.
-- Fixed visual padding on some list styles which contain an extra div.
 - Removed a lot of unnecessary code, CSS is approximately 42% smaller before any minification tools.
+- (Line Style) Fixed header items being sized differently to header background.
+- (Line Style) Fixed user menu layering underneath sort menu.
 - (Line Style) Fixed long titles causing overflow on hover.

 ¹ Fixes are problems that were assumed as bugs, but they may not have been a bug at the time of creation.